 In various countries across the globe, employees receive “thirteenth month pay” (13th month pay).
 This is a form of compensation given to an employee in addition to their annual salary.
 Often - but not always - this equates to one month’s salary.

 The Philippines was one of the first countries to legally introduce 13th month pay in 1975 - and it’s still enshrined in the local employment law.
 Nowadays, 13th month pay is widely popular across all continents.

 What Is 14th Month Pay?

 In some countries, a 14th month salary is also common.
 Fourteenth month pay is the exact same thing as 13th month pay conceptually, except — as you may guess — it is yet another extra month of pay.

 The amount paid, as well as the timing, tax implications, and exact definitions of 13th or 14th month pay differ from country to country.

 Is 13th Month Pay Just a Bonus, Then?

 To hire talent internationally, you need sound knowledge of 13th month pay regulations.
 In fact, this knowledge is essential for your company to remain compliant.
-Due to the complexities and variations of 13th month pay across different countries, you may want to work with a global EOR like Omnipresent who can provide compliant payroll services for you.
-We’ll go into more detail on that later.
+Due to the complexities and variations of 13th month pay across different countries, you may want to work with a global Employer of Record (EOR) like Omnipresent who can provide compliant payroll services for you.

 Is 13th Month Pay Mandatory?